 5.8.4 Approved driveway or parking surfaces shall include asphalt, concrete, concrete pavers, and turf blocks.

 5.8.5 Turn Out Lots (TOL).
-TOLs shall have a driveway that meets the minimum requirements of the Telluride Fire District.
-Requirements: a 20’ minimum width extending for 35’ from the primary adjacent roadway which provides the primary access to the Lot.
+Shall comply with current Telluride Fire Department & San Miguel County driveway standards and regulations.

 5.8.6 Paving.
-If the Applicant receives a San Miguel County Certificate of Occupancy during the period from July 1st through September 1st then the Applicant shall complete the driveway paving on or before November 15th of the same year.
-If the Applicant receives a Temporary Certificate of Occupancy during the period from September 2nd through June 30th of any two (2) consecutive calendar years then the Applicant shall complete the driveway paving on or before the August 31 following the June 30.
+Applicant may request a temporary certificate of occupancy from the HOC without completed paving, subject to Section 3.16 of the terms and conditions of the Improvement Completion Agreement.

 5.9 Cuts on Community Roadways.

-Any shoulder within 18” of asphalt which is cut and/or undermined from construction must be backfilled with screened gravel and compacted up to within 2” of finish grade.
+Any shoulder within 18” of asphalt, or roadway, which is cut and/or undermined from construction must be backfilled with structural fill and compacted up to within 24” of finish grade.
 The top 2” of the trench must be filled with flow fill concrete, leaving 3” on top for asphalt or road base.

 5.10 Parking.